nvimdev/dyninput.nvim/README.md

-# dynchar.nvim
+# dyninput.nvim

-Dynamisc change the type character according the context need neovim 0.10+
+Dynamisc change the input according the context need neovim 0.10+

 Note: In develope may breakchange any time